sunitharamu-1983/GENAI-Learning-Journey/01_Foundations/Session 4/Example_Requirement.md

+# Content Based Recommendation

-# Requirement is to build a content-based recommendation engine for movies, similar to what Netflix or Amazon Prime uses.
+## Requirement is to build a content-based recommendation engine for movies, similar to what Netflix or Amazon Prime uses

 ### Here's a quick summary of the requirement: